alwaycan/Hydroxypropyl-Tetrahydropyrantriol-/README.md

 about 20 million, The main user is L'Oréal
 # Specifications
 30% or 99%
+# INCI name
-30%-INCI name：Water, Hydroxypropyl Tetrahydropyrantriol, 1,2-Pentanediol, 1,3-Butanediol
+[30%]：Water, Hydroxypropyl Tetrahydropyrantriol, 1,2-Pentanediol, 1,3-Butanediol
+[99%]: Hydroxypropyl Tetrahydropyrantriol